Chris Jericho: Intercontinental Champion (1999–2001)

 On the April 17 episode of Raw is War, Jericho upset Triple H in a WWF Championship match.
 Referee Earl Hebner made a fast count when Jericho pinned Triple H, causing Jericho to win the title.
 Hebner later reversed the decision due to pressure from Triple H, and WWE does not recognize Jericho's reign as champion.
 On April 19, Jericho defeated Eddie Guerrero at the Gary Albright Memorial Show organized by World Xtreme Wrestling (WXW).
-On the May 4 episode of SmackDown!, Jericho defeated Benoit to win his third WWF Intercontinental Championship but lost the title to Benoit four days later on Raw is War.
+On the May 4 episode of SmackDown!, Jericho defeated Benoit to win his third WWF Intercontinental Championship but lost the title back to Benoit four days later on Raw is War.
 Jericho's feud with Triple H ended at Fully Loaded on July 23, when they competed in a Last Man Standing match.
 Jericho lost the match to Triple H only by one second, despite the repeated assistance Triple H's wife, Stephanie, provided him in the match.

 At the Royal Rumble on January 21, 2001, Jericho defeated Chris Benoit in a ladder match to win the WWF Intercontinental Championship for the fourth time.
-At WrestleMania X-Seven on April 1, he successfully defended his title in a match against William Regal, only to lose it four days later to Triple H. At Judgment Day on May 20, Jericho and Benoit won a tag team turmoil match and earned a shot at Stone Cold Steve Austin and Triple H for their WWF Tag Team Championship on Raw the next night.
+At WrestleMania X-Seven on April 1, Jericho successfully defended his title in a match against William Regal, only to lose it four days later to Triple H. At Judgment Day on May 20, Jericho and Benoit won a tag team turmoil match and earned a shot at Stone Cold Steve Austin and Triple H for their WWF Tag Team Championship on Raw the next night.
 Benoit and Jericho won the match, in which Triple H legitimately tore his quadriceps, spending the rest of the year injured.
 Benoit and Jericho each became a WWF Tag Team Champion for the first time.
-The team defended their title in the first fatal four-way Tables, Ladders and Chairs match on the May 24 episode of SmackDown!, where Benoit sustained a year-long injury after missing a diving headbutt through a table.
+Jericho and Benoit defended their titles in the first fatal four-way Tables, Ladders and Chairs match on the May 24 episode of SmackDown!, where Benoit sustained a year-long injury after missing a diving headbutt through a table.
 Despite Benoit being carried out on a stretcher, he returned to the match to climb the ladder and retain the championship.
-The two lost the title one month later to The Dudley Boyz on the June 21 episode of SmackDown!.
+Jericho and Benoit lost the titles one month later to The Dudley Boyz on the June 21 episode of SmackDown!.
 At King of the Ring on June 24, both Benoit and Jericho competed in a triple threat match for Austin's WWF Championship, in which Booker T interfered as the catalyst for The Invasion angle.
 Despite Booker T's interference, Austin retained the title.